mariusschlegel/mlflow2prov/README.md

 For a discussion of the ideas, please see the following paper:

 * Marius Schlegel and Kai-Uwe Sattler: [*MLflow2PROV: Extracting Provenance from Machine Learning Experiments*](https://doi.org/10.1145/3595360.3595859).
-7th Workshop on Data Management for End-to-End Machine Learning (DEEM '23), June 18, 2023, Seattle, WA, USA.
+7th Workshop on Data Management for End-to-End Machine Learning (DEEM@SIGMOD '23), June 18, 2023, Seattle, WA, USA.

 If you publish work that uses MLflow2PROV, please cite MLflow2PROV and use the [corresponding BibTeX entry](#citing) below.